Reloading edited code

 alias one needs another look, right?
 How even does it…

-As an example, here are two useful aliases from the manual,
+As an example, here are two useful aliases from the manual, for the

 Python 3 has tracemalloc built in. this is a powerful python memory analyser, although bare-bones.
 Mike Lin walks you though it.
 Benoit Bernard explains various options that run on older pythons, including, most usefully IMO, obgraph which draws you an actual diagram of where the leaking things are.
 More full features, Pympler provide GUI-backed memory profiling, including the magically handy thing of tracking referrers using its refbrowser.